A Garden Design Masterclass at Abbey House

 But the real drama was created by the narrow entrance to the area which kept me in suspense until the moment I stepped through.
 The visual impact of suddenly revealing such a display all at once was tremendous.

 All these ideas are things which any of us may be able to try and incorporate into our own gardens, but the joy of visiting Abbey House Gardens is that everything has been done so effectively and so beautifully.
 It is full of inspiration and well worth going if you're able to.
+Check out their website for details of open days.

 Follow